-3.1.2 Install Temporary Pipeline
+3.1.2 Pipeline Replacement

-Prior to drawdown, the Renewal Corporation will construct a temporary pipeline to provide water service during the drawdown period.
-The temporary pipeline will connect to the existing pipeline on Daggett Road, will then cross the Daggett Road Bridge, and lead to a connection point to the existing pipeline on the south side of the reservoir (Figure A-4, Appendix A).
-A portion of the temporary pipeline will require a pipe crossing over Fall Creek.
-The pipeline will be mounted on the upstream side of Daggett Bridge.
+Prior to drawdown, the Renewal Corporation will construct a new permanent bridge to replace the current Daggett Road Bridge.
+The City of Yreka pipeline replacement will connect to the existing pipeline on Daggett Road, will then cross the new Daggett Road Bridge, and lead to a connection point to the existing pipeline on the south side of the reservoir (Figure A-4, Appendix A).
+A portion of the pipeline will require a pipe crossing over Fall Creek.
 The portion of the pipeline from Daggett Road to the existing pipeline connection point will be buried.
 Isolation valves will be installed to control the diversion of water during drawdown.

-When the connections to the existing pipeline are constructed, there will be a disruption of water service.
+When the connections to the existing pipeline are constructed, there will be a temporary disruption of water service.
 The Renewal Corporation will coordinate this activity with the City of Yreka as described in Section 3.1.1.